Last Updated on October 26, 2023

-Australian shepherds indeed have tails, but they usually are either docked or bobtailed, therefore you can expect to barely see your Australian shepherd tail in most cases.
-However, you may see some slightly longer variants of tails in some breeds of Australian shepherds.
-Check out this article on more information about Australian Shepherd tails.
+Australian shepherds indeed have tails, but they usually are either docked or bobtailed; therefore, you can expect to see your Australian Shepherd tail in most cases.
+However, some Australian shepherd breeds may have slightly longer tail variants.
+Check out this article for more information about Australian Shepherd with tails.

 Why Do Australian Shepherds Have No Tail

 Aussies get docked (getting their tails cut off by breeders) which answers the question of why do they cut Australian Shepherd tails, or are born with a bobtail.
 Bobtail Australian Shepherd results from a gene mutation, causing the Aussie to have a short tail.